The combinatorial structure of beta negative binomial processes

 \subsection{Examples}

 Latent feature models with associated multiplicities and unbounded numbers of features have found several applications in Bayesian nonparametric statistics, and we now provide some examples.
-In these applications, the features represent latent objects or factors underlying a dataset comprised of $n$ groups of measurements $\vy_1,\dotsc,\vy_n$, where each group $\vy_i$ is comprised of $D_i$ measurements $\vy_i = (y_{i,1}, \dotsc, y_{i,D_i})$.
+In these applications, the features represent latent objects or factors underlying a dataset comprised of $n$ groups of measurements $y_1,\ldots,y_n$, where each group $y_i$ is comprised of $D_i$ measurements $y_i = (y_{i,1}, \ldots, y_{i,D_i})$.
 In particular, $W_{i,j}$ denotes the number of instances of object/factor $j$ in group $i$.

 These nonparametric latent feature representations lend themselves naturally to mixture models with an unbounded number of components.
-For example, consider a variant of the models by \citet{2005describing} and \citet{Titsias2007} for a dataset of $n$ street camera images where the latent features are interpreted as object classes that may appear in the images, such as `building', `car', `road', etc. The count $W_{i,j}$ models the relative number of times object class $j$ appears in image $i$.
-For every $i\le n$, image $\vy_i$ consists of $D_i$ local patches $\vy_{j,1}, \dotsc, \vy_{j,D_i}$ detected in the image, which are (collections of) continuous variables representing, for example, color, hue, location in the image, etc. Let $\kappa$ be the number of columns of $W$, i.e., the number of features.
-The local patches in image $i$ are modeled as conditionally \iid\ draws from a mixture of $S_i = \sum_{j=1}^\kappa W_{i,j}$ Gaussian distributions, where $W_{i,j}$ of these components are associated with feature $j$.
-For $k=1,2,\dotsc$, let $\Theta_{i}^{(j,k)} \defas (m_{i}^{(j,k)}, \Sigma_{i}^{(j,k)})$ denote the mean and covariance of the Gaussian components associated with feature $j$ for image $i$.
-Let $z_{i,d} = (j,k)$ when $y_{i,d}$ is assigned to component $k \le W_{i,j}$ associated with feature $j \le \kappa$.
-Conditioned on $\Theta \defas (\Theta_{i}^{(j,k)})_{i\le n,\, j \le \kappa, k\le W_{i,j}}$ and the assignments $z \defas (z_{i,d})_{i\le n,\, d\le D_i}$, the distribution of the measurements admits a conditional density
+For example, consider a variant of the models by Sudderth \textit{et al.} \cite{2005describing} and Titsias \cite{Titsias2007} for a dataset of $n$ street camera images where the latent features are interpreted as object classes that may appear in the images, such as ``building'', ``car'', ``road'', etc. The count $W_{i,j}$ models the relative number of times object class $j$ appears in image $i$.
+For every $i\le n$, image $y_i$ consists of $D_i$ local patches $y _{j,1}, \ldots, y_{j,D_i}$ detected in the image, which are (collections of) continuous variables representing, for example, color, hue, location in the image, etc. Let $\kappa$ be the number of columns of $W$, that is, the number of features.
+The local patches in image $i$ are modeled as conditionally i.i.d. draws from a mixture of $S_i = \sum_{j=1}^\kappa W_{i,j}$ Gaussian distributions, where $W_{i,j}$ of these components are associated with feature $j$.
+For $k=1,2,\ldots,$ let $\Theta_{i}^{(j,k)} \defas(m_{i}^{(j,k)}, \Sigma_{i}^{(j,k)})$ denote the mean and covariance of the Gaussian components associated with feature $j$ for image $i$.
+Let $z_{i,d} = (j,k)$ when $y_{i,d}$ is assigned to component $k \le W_{i,j}$ associated with feature $j \le\kappa$.
+Conditioned on $\Theta\defas(\Theta_{i}^{(j,k)})_{i\le n, j \le \kappa, k\le W_{i,j}}$ and the assignments $z \defas(z_{i,d})_{i\le n, d\le D_i}$, the distribution of the measurements admits a conditional density

-To share statistical strength across images, the parameters $\Theta_{i}^{(j,k)}$ are given a hierarchical Bayesian prior:
+To share statistical strength across images, the parameters $\Theta _{i}^{(j,k)}$ are given a hierarchical Bayesian prior: